Common Tree Care, Planting mistakes

 windbreak by planting a row of larger trees that died shortly after planting.

-They probably paid a lot of money for the trees and to have them tree spaded in,
+They may have paid a lot of money for the trees and to have them tree spaded in,

 unfortunately many times the tree planter gives a "reduced rate" with no